askpravin/store-page-theming-assignment2/README.md

 - Tailwind configuration in `tailwind.config.cjs`
 - Component structure in `src/views/Home/components/`

 Good luck with your assignment!
-This project will help you gain valuable experience with React, TypeScript, Tailwind CSS, and theme implementation in a real-world medical application.

 Key Features:
 - **Responsive Layout**: Optimized for all screen sizes and devices.